 Steve is a Certified Compliance and Ethics Professional.
 He is a frequent speaker on compliance, governance and the Three Lines of Defense model.
 He is a member of the International Association of Independent Corporate Monitors.

-Calfee Monitoring, an affiliate of Calfee Strategic Solutions, which is a subsidiary of Calfee Halter & Griswold LLP, a full-service corporate law firm.
+Calfee Monitoring is an affiliate of Calfee Strategic Solutions, a subsidiary of the law firm of Calfee Halter & Griswold LLP.
 Calfee Strategic Solutions, LLC is not a law firm and is not authorized to engage in the practice of law.
 Accordingly, its advice should not be regarded as legal advice, and its services should not be considered the practice of law.